Anna Karenina — Part 1

 Chapter 7

-- Levin is staying with his half-brother Koznishev in Moscow.
+- Levin is staying with his half-brother Koznyshev in Moscow.

-- Koznishev argues with a philosophy professor on the line between psychological and physiological phenomena in humans.
+- Koznyshev argues with a philosophy professor on the line between psychological and physiological phenomena in humans.

 - Every time the conversation approaches the spiritual, they retreat.